Hotwire.com

-Hotwire is a travel website that offers airline tickets, hotel rooms, rental cars, and vacation packages.
+Hotwire is an American travel website that offers airline tickets, hotel rooms, rental cars, and vacation packages.
 It operates by selling off unsold travel inventory at discounted prices.
-The company is headquartered in San Francisco, CA, Hotwire, Inc. is an operating company of the Expedia Group, which also operates the website ClassicVacations, Expedia, Hotels.com, Orbitz, Travelocity and Egencia.
+The company is headquartered in San Francisco, CA, Hotwire, Inc. is an operating company of the Expedia Group.

 History

 Hotwire was launched in 2000, by Karl Peterson, Eric Grosse, Gregg Brockway, and Spencer Rascoff.
 Initial funding came by founding partner Texas Pacific Group (TPG), a leading private equity firm that Karl Peterson used to work for, that invested an initial $75 million into Hotwire.
 Hotwire first offered tickets from six major airlines, that also invested into Hotwire's launch: American, Northwest (now Delta), Continental (now United), America West (now American), United, and US Airways (now American).
 Prior to its formal launch, Hotwire was codenamed Purple Demon.

 In September 2003, IAC/InterActiveCorp, which had acquired Expedia in 2001, announced its acquisition of Hotwire.com for $663 million.
 In 2004, an internet research firm estimated that through cross-advertising between Hotwire and Expedia, IAC was able to reach a total of an additional 1.5 million unique visitors to both websites monthly.

-Hotwire first launched with opaque airline tickets.
-The company started selling opaque hotels and rental cars a few months later.
-Package offerings started in 2003.
-In 2004, Hotwire began to offer select retail travel products.
-In June 2007, Hotwire removed all airfare booking fees.